mookiedog/umod4-PCB/README.md

 The first version of the board (marked '4V0b' on its silkscreen) has been fabricated at JCLPCB and tested.
 It is functional, after applying the required workarounds identified [here](ChangeList.md/#v40b-resolved-problems).
-The next version of the PCB (tentatively named 4V1) will incorporate all the 4V0b workarounds, plus add a number of changes and improvements that have been identified since the 4V0b bring-up process.
+The next version of the PCB (4V1) will incorporate all the 4V0b workarounds, plus add a number of changes and improvements that have been identified since the 4V0b bring-up process.

-At the moment, I am letting the 4V1 changes stack up until such time as either some as-yet undiscovered hardware issue with 4V0b forces a new board revision.
-If 4V0b testing completes without needing a board spin, then at some point, I will fab 4V1 just to get access to its subsequent changes & improvements.

-At the moment, the big 4V1 holdup is deciding how I want its power supply to work.
+As of Jan 2025, version 4V1 is solidifying, getting ready for fabrication.

-See the file [ChangeList.md](ChangeList.md) for the current set of changes planned for the next PCB revision.
+See the file [ChangeList.md](ChangeList.md) for the current set of changes planned for 4V1.

 ## Goals